-Is the “Harry Potter…” series truly harmless?
+Are the “Harry Potter…” books and films truly harmless?

 Introduction to the Harry Potter phenomenon

-The reading phenomenon known as “Harry Potter” is sweeping the globe, and it truly has an international presence as readers in 200 nations, in over 40 languages, indulge in this series.
+The reading phenomenon known as “Harry Potter” swept the globe, and it truly has an international presence as readers in 200 nations, in over 40 languages, indulge in this series.
 A U.S. consumer research survey reports that “over half of all children between the ages of 6 and 17 have read at least one Harry Potter book.”
 With the financial backing of Warner Brothers, Mattel, Coca Cola, and Scholastic, Inc., Potter is sure to be a force to reckon with for years to come.
 Public school educators and many parents in America are thrilled with a series that has captured the imagination of children like no other in history, prompting a revived interest in reading.
 Reading is a good thing, but not all is as innocent as Potter fans would have others believe.

 This series of books by British author J.K.
 Rowling focuses on the plights of young Harry, who is selected to attend the prestigious 1000-year-old Hogwarts School of Witchcraft and Wizardry.
 Harry himself is an orphan, his parents (practitioners of “white magic”) murdered by the evil Lord Voldemort (a master of the “Dark Arts” [1].
 But “when Lord Voldemort, the most powerful Dark Wizard for a century turned the curse that had killed so many witches and wizards on Harry Potter, it rebounded upon Voldemort, ripping him from his body, and his powers gone, barely alive, he fled.”
 [2]